 Lengths of the lines - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
 The difference between the measured length and the original length should not exceed +/- 10mm.

-The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc. Compliance of the test sample's suspension lines, brake lines and risers were checked by the testing laboratory after the test flights were completed.
+Compliance of the test sample's suspension lines, brake lines and risers were checked by the testing laboratory after the test flights were completed.